ARINC-IA/CSMIM/CONTRIBUTING.md

 Do you have a very concrete proposal for an object type?

-- **Usually it is better to open an issue** and describe your requirements instead of directly proposing an object type YAML, because we will have to discuss the rationale of the object type's details in any case.
+- **Open an issue anyways** and describe your requirements instead of directly proposing an object type YAML, because we will have to discuss the rationale of the object type's details in any case.

-- **Fork this repository and add the YAML file specifying your object type.**
-  Never edit an existing file &ndash; once standardized, an object type cannot be changed.
-Always create a new file, possibly with the same name and increased version number. **Then create a pull request.**

 Thank you for your efforts that will help to improve the CSMIM standard!